stevenc49/stevenc49.github.io/pages/practiceJournal.md

 title:  Practice Log
 ---

+### Aug 11

+Interviews
+- Amazon - Missy is contact, need to complete coding assessment
+- Facebook - Shone is contact, need to complete 1 hr phone screen with data engineer

+1 hr on coder pad
+25 min questions on sql, 5 max
+25 min questions on coding, 5 max
+5 min for Q's

+the bar is 3-4 questions on each one, it gets progressively harder

+best way is to hit up leetcode and hackerrank and practice those on medium if you can do 3-4 of them in 25 min, you're ready

 ### Aug 9

 Educative.io is good for knowing which problems to work on and sometimes have decent explanatinos.